 I was aghast reading a letter in the July 27, 2016 Issue page (Move over, Santa – you've got company).

 It was obvious to anyone who had been watching the Convention that the booing was not because the speaker mentioned the Almighty, but because the Mayor of Baltimore mentioned Hillary Clinton's name.
 This was because of the displeasure at that time of Sanders supporters at the mention of Clinton's name.

 Either the letter writer just tuned in for the few moments that the Mayor spoke or he was trying to make someone who didn't see any of the Convention think the Democrats would stoop to denigrate the Almighty.
 All you had to do was listen to almost any of the speeches so far to hear the closing line of “God bless American and God bless the American people.”

-The letter I replied to.
+I replied to.

 The Gazette published a letter